Chia-Network/chialisp-web/docs/puzzles/cats.md

 **4. Melt-value retrieval (must be the owner)**

   If a CAT is not financially successful, its melt value could exceed its face value, in the same way that the metals that compose a US penny are worth more than one cent.
 In this case, it might make financial sense for the CAT's owner to retire a token by melting it into 1000 XCH mojos.
-Because of the low default melt value of tokens, this motivation for melting will likely be rare.
+Because of the low melt value of tokens, this motivation for melting will likely be rare.

 In each of these examples, the rules of retirement for a specific CAT are clearly spelled out in the TAIL.
 If a TAIL allows for retirement against the owner's will, the owner will be able to ascertain this information before acquiring the token.